ethereum-optimism/asterisc/README.md

 ### Why fast and slow mode?

-Emulating a program on top of merkleized key-value backed memory is expensive.
+Emulating a program on top of a merkleized state structure is expensive.
 When bisecting a program trace, you only need to produce a commitment to a few intermediate states, not all of them.

-Note that slow mode and fast mode ALUs can be implemented exactly the same, just with different u64/u256 implementations.
+Note that slow mode and fast mode ALUs can be implemented *exactly the same*, just with different u64/u256 implementations.
-The slow mode matches the smart-contract behavior 1:1 and is useful for building the access-list and having a Go mirror of the smart-contract behavior for testing/debugging in general.
+The slow mode matches the smart-contract behavior 1:1 and is useful for building the memory merkle-proof and having a Go mirror of the smart-contract behavior for testing/debugging in general.

 ## RISC-V subset support